Wyaldra Creek railway bridge, Gulgong

 The Wyaldra Creek railway bridge is a heritage-listed former railway bridge that carried the Gwabegar railway line across the Wyaldra Creek at Gulgong, in the Mid-Western Regional Council local government area of New South Wales, Australia.
-The property was owned by RailCorp, an agency of the Government of New South Wales.
+The property was owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 The bridge was demolished in 1987.

 History

 The bridge was built in 1909 as part of the extension of the railway from Gulgong to Dunedoo.
 The construction of the bridge was reported to be the main challenge for the contractors building the extension.
 Numerous difficulties were experienced sinking the bridge cylinders "through the drift sand to a very hard and uneven basalt at the bottom of the creek", and progress was slow, but it was completed by December 1909.
 The Dunedoo extension was formally opened in December 1910.